International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_10_IDS_RuleBook.md

 4. The interaction of all is structured and guided within this Rulebook.

-![Overview Rulebook scope and goals](./media/Overview_Rulebook_scope_and_goals.png) *Figure: Overview Rulebook scope and goals*
+![Overview Rulebook scope and goals](./media/Overview_Rulebook_scope_and_goals.png)

+### Figure 4.3.10.1: Overview Rulebook scope and goals

 #### Scope / Non Scope in detail ####